 What is Success?

 The most important thing a business plan does is clarifies the worth of the business.
-It defines success for you and your partners.
+A business plan defines success for you and your partners.
 It doesn’t answer the question: Can you make this (whatever this is) better than anybody else?
 It answers the question: Can you make enough money selling this to make the project a success?
 The definition of success is unique to you.
 For some, it means the project will pay for itself.
 For others, it means it will generate enough to replace their current income.
 Spend some time determining what will make the venture a success for you and the other people involved.
 Ask your business partner, your domestic partner and your investor about their expectations.
 You may be surprised by their answers.
 Once you have your definition of success, you’re ready to work on your expenses/sales forecast (otherwise known as the dreaded spreadsheets).
-So, instead of forecasting how much money you can make if everything works perfectly and there are no surprises, forecast what it takes to be successful for all participants.
-If you can make that work, everything else is gravy!

 Starting a business takes money and time.

 How much money, and how much time will it take to start your business?
 These are questions your business plan needs to answer.
 While it’s tempting to start by looking at how much you can sell, and consequently, how much you can make, I suggest starting by estimating how much it will cost to get started.
 Once you have that, forecast what it will take to get to the success point.
 Start with the bare necessities, but use market rates and costs unless you are certain you can do it yourself without sacrificing quality.
 Forecast your expenses out several years, but not more than five.
 For some industries, like the wines and spirits industry, you will need to pay for one to three full years of expenses before you start getting any revenue.
-For a restaurant it may take 6 months before you’re doing more than just covering costs.
 Can you afford it?
 If not, what are your solutions?

 Determining how much time it takes to start your business entails more than looking at your personal time for the project.
 Many businesses, like wineries, have a yearly cycle for operations and sales.
 You need to know what that is and where you are in the cycle.
 If you start now, are you going to be ready for harvest, or the holiday season, etc?
 What happens if you miss the peak sales window?
 When are the trade shows for your industry?
 How long will it take to get all of your licenses?
 Answering these questions will give you a better understanding of the business and make it easier for you to adapt when the unexpected happens.
 Because it will.